 We have established stock ownership guidelines for our directors to retain an equity stake in the Company to more closely align their interests with those of our stockholders.
 Each director is required to own the number of shares of our Common Stock with a value equal to three times the annual cash retainer for service on our Board.
 Ownership is calculated annually based on the closing sales price of our Common Stock on Nasdaq for the last trading day in the prior year.
 Any newly elected director has three years from the date of his or her election to achieve the targeted equity ownership level.
 As of December 31, 2020, each of our directors, directly or indirectly through Siris Capital Group for Messrs.
-Baker and Berger, owned at least the number of shares of our Common Stock required by these guidelines based on the price of our Common Stock on such date or were within their 3-year accumulation period.
+Baker and Berger, owned at least the number of shares of our Common Stock on such date or were within their 3-year accumulation period.